AVividLight/Thousand-Days-and-a-Day/README.md

 NOTE: The README (like the project) is under construction.
 Expect things to change.

 #NOTICE:
->This project has been merged with [LightYear by 2Cat Studios](https://github.com/2CatStudios/LightYear), please see the new repo.
+>This project has been merged into [LightYear by 2Cat Studios](https://github.com/2CatStudios/LightYear), please see the new repo.